 Inspiration is what drives creativity, innovation and progress of all types.
 Inspired people design a better mousetrap, create iconic works of art and lead businesses that radically transform marketplaces.
 One of the best ways to keep making consistent progress is to keep the fires of inspiration stoked.
 There are a lot of ways to accomplish this.
 Start with the following five tips.

-1. Use inspirational quotes.
+1. Use inspirational quotes to stay inspired.

 We tend to accept and mirror back the qualities, ideas and traits that we see around us every day.
 That being the case, sometimes all it takes to stay inspired is to expose ourselves to a few inspiring words on a daily basis.